datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 - This is another advantage of using the magic command %timeit.

-- %timeit will not just run through the provided code once like our old inefficeint timer did.

-- Instead, %timeit will run through the provided code multiple times and provided an average and standard deviation for the runtime of the code.
+- %timeit will run through the provided code multiple times and provided an average and standard deviation across runs to calculate the runtime of our code.

 - This helps us get a more accurate representation of the actual runtime rather than relying on just one iteration of the code as we did in the past.